 About Cairo, Egypt

 Designated as the capital of Egypt, Cairo is the largest city in the Middle East.
 Since its founding, it has been a center for the region’s cultural and political life.
 The city has the largest and oldest music and film industries in the Arab world, as well as houses the second oldest higher learning institution in the world.
 A number of international business and media organizations also have their regional headquarters in the city.
+In terms of economy, Cairo is always among the top ranking cities in the Middle East.

 Popular Destinations in Cairo